 I served for two years on the TIDE (The Inclusion, Diversity and Equity) committee of the Indexing Society of Canada, and was a runner-up for the ISC/SCI TIDE Diversity in Canadian Publishing Bursary.

 Before indexing, I worked in UX and information architecture.
-My background is also in visual culture and contemporary art history, with attention to moving image, experimental practices, and how images become arguments.
+My background is also in visual culture and contemporary art history, with attention to moving image and experimental practices.
 An index is information architecture for a book, built around how readers look for meaning.
-Both sensibilities continue to shape how I work.

-Indexes are prepared in CINDEX.
-Manuscripts are accepted as PDFs, Word documents, or final page proofs; indexes are delivered in RTF, Word, or any format the press requires.
+Indexes are prepared in Cindex.
+I work from PDFs of page proofs; indexes are delivered in RTF, Word, or any format the press requires.

-Typical turnaround for a 300-page monograph is three to four weeks from receipt of final proofs, though tighter schedules can sometimes be accommodated without rush fees.
+Typical turnaround for a 300-page monograph is three to four weeks from receipt of final proofs.
+I can sometimes do tighter schedules without a rush fee.
 For cookbooks and illustrated books, timing depends on structure and is quoted per project.
 Rates are quoted per project on request.